stephengold/Maud/README.md

 A bone with no parent is a "root" bone.

 Each bone has a "head" around which it pivots.
-However a jME bone need not have a defined "tail", a length, or even direction.
+However a jME bone need not have a well-defined "tail", a length, or even a direction.

 In a scene view, Maud visualizes each bone as a round dot (red or green by default) connected to its children by lines (white by default).
-(You can customize these colors with the "Skeleton Color Tool":
+(You can customize these colors using the "Skeleton Color Tool":
 "View -> Scene options -> Skeleton color".)

 In a score view, each bone is represented by horizontal "staff".